How to build a comprehensive B2B content marketing strategy

 At the outset, this may seem like a simple process involving content creation and distribution.
 However, there is a lot more to it than what catches the eye in the first impression.

-But what makes a B2B content marketing strategy different from a B2C strategy, you ask?
 The answer lies in the audience.
-For a B2B content strategy, the content aims to target your audience of businesses rather than customers as observed in a B2C strategy.
+For a B2B content strategy, the content aims to target your audience of businesses rather than customers, as observed in a B2C strategy.

-In contrast with consumers, businesses have a longer buyer’s journey, and there are lots of people depending on the buyer to make the right decision.
-This is what sets the need for engaging content that solves the buyer’s problems.
+In contrast to consumers, businesses have a longer buyer’s journey, and many people depend on the buyer to make the right decision.
+This creates the need for engaging content that solves the buyer’s problems.

 Hence, every time your audience runs into a problem, your content solves it.
 And, the better your content solves their issue, the more trust you will gain.
-The more the trust, the more leads you’ll generate and so on.
+The more trust, the more leads you’ll generate, and so on.

 Therefore, it all boils down to mapping out your audience’s pain points, questions, and where they are in their buyer’s journey so that you can create content to address all their issues.

 Defining your goals is crucial.
-Diving into content marketing without setting your goals is like driving without direction.
-You’ve no idea where your ride would take you or if it would even reach a destination.
+Diving into content marketing without setting goals is like driving without direction.
+You’ve no idea where your ride will take you or if it will even reach a destination.

 B2B content marketing - ContentStudio